cross-modal-retrieval/cross-modal-retrieval/Toolbox/README.md

 2) **TensorFlow**, to support some deep cross-modal retrieval methods;
 3) **Torch**, to support some deep cross-modal retrieval methods.

-Once the environment is set up, you can invoke the integrated cross-modal retrieval methods by running the `train.sh` file within the toolbox.
+Once the toolbox and datasets are stored and the above environments is set up, you can invoke the integrated cross-modal retrieval methods by running the `train.sh` file within the toolbox.

 # Instruction
-Below we demonstrate how to use the cross-modal retrieval toolbox we developed.
+Below, we showcase how to use the cross-modal retrieval toolbox we developed.

+## Install the toolbox

+## Download datasets

+##